 If a person accidentally takes the medication, you should go to a local hospital or contact a local doctor immediately.
-Take this leaflet and any remaining tablets, capsules or suspension plus their container (even if it is empty) with you.
+Take this leaflet and any remaining tablets or capsules plus their container (even if it is empty) with you.

 Whom do I contact if I want to know more?